 The concept of boat noodles, known in Thai as guay diow rua, is simple: bite-sized portions of either rice (sen lek) or yellow egg noodles (ba mee) with meat or tom yam soup are served up in equally tiny bowls.
 You can choose between beef, pork or fish balls and with of meat, which is all topped off with a few fresh herbs.
 Seasoning like dried chilli and fish sauce can be added for extra flavour.

 The curiously small size of each bowl really is the unique selling point of boat noodle alley.
-As a result, it’s common to see locals order dozens of bowls at a time (they cost between 10-12 baht each), which are then stacked high on the tables making for an all-important photo op before departure.
+As a result, it’s common to see locals order dozens of bowls at a time (they cost about 15 baht each), which are then stacked high on the tables making for an all-important photo op before departure.

 For those who manage to sink 10 bowls of the noodles, a trophy is awarded in the form of a free bottle of Pepsi.